 Aspiration Spend and Save Account

-Aspiration aims to transform personal banking from a chore to an act of social responsibility — at least according to their marketing campaign, which heavily emphasizes the fact that customers only pay whatever they wish in fees, with 10 percent of that money going to charity.
+Aspiration aims to transform personal banking from a chore customers tolerate to an act of social responsibility — at least according to their marketing campaign, which heavily emphasizes the fact that customers only pay whatever they wish in fees, with 10 percent of that money going to charity.
 But even depositors who don’t buy into Aspiration’s brand ethos will likely find themselves intrigued by the company’s Spend and Save account, which promises a 1.00% APY on what is effectively a checking account.

 Similar to Simple, Aspiration has packaged together a savings account and a checking account into a single consumer product allowing users to move their money between both portions instantly and as many times as they wish.
 Users should be careful not to leave the majority of their funds in the checking portion, which owns zero APY.
 Instead most of the money should live in the savings account, where it earns the 1.00% APY the company advertises so prominently.